 There is a place inside the Tuscan Archipelago National Park where you can admire one of the most incredible scenes that Mother Nature's has created: a whole world of butterflies at a height of 700 metres above sea level whose beauty will take your breath away.

-The Butterfly Sanctuary, financed by a joint ENEL and Legambienbte project, was inaugurated in May 2009.
-The sanctuary is dedicated to the memory of Ornella Casnati who, along with Leonardo Dapporto, Angelino Carta, Umberto Segnini and the close collaboration of the Tuscan Archipelago National Park, made it all possible.
+The Butterfly Sanctuary, financed by a joint ENEL and Legambiente project, was inaugurated in May 2009.
+The sanctuary is dedicated to the memory of Ornella Casnati who, along with Leonardo Dapporto, Angelino Carta, Umberto Mazzantini and the close collaboration of the Tuscan Archipelago National Park, made it all possible.

 In the sanctuary, that from a naturalistic point of view can be considered a natural "Sistine Chapel" 50 different species of butterflies have been recorded, some of which are very different to those already found in this area.

-Those of extreme importance are: the Polissena (Zerynthia cassandra) that hadn't been seen here for more than seventy years, the beautiful Cleopatra (Gonepteryx cleopatra) with its bright colours, the Purple hairstreak (Neozephyrus quercus) with it's dark blue wings, the endemic Lycaeides Villai and Coenonympha Corinna from Elba so easy to distinguish thanks to the six marks on its back wings, the colourful and elegant Giasone (Charaxes jasius), Podalirio (Iphiclides podalirius) and Macaone (Papilio machaon).
+Those of extreme importance are: the Zerynthia cassandra that is very different from the Zerynthia polyxena found for the first time on Elba in 1932 and that thanks to several differences from those that live on the mainland it is classed as an endemic subspecies (Zerynthia polyxena linnea), or the magnificent Cleopatra (Gonepteryx cleopatra) with its bright colours, the Purple hairstreak (Neozephyrus quercus) with it's dark blue wings, the endemic Lycaeides Villai and Coenonympha Corinna from Elba so easy to distinguish thanks to the six marks on its back wings, the colourful and elegant Giasone (Charaxes jasius), Podalirio (Iphiclides podalirius) and Macaone (Papilio machaon).